mszlny/article-readership-prediction/README.md

 **Article Readership Prediction Model**

-This project predicts the number of clicks (readership) an article title will generate, based on real-world data from a news portal.
+This project predicts the number of clicks (readership) an article title will generate, based on real-world data from a Hungarian news portal.

 **Dataset Description**